configcat/docs/website/docs/targeting/targeting-rules/segment-condition.md

 #### Confidential text comparators

-We recommend confidential text comparators in case of frontend applications targeting users based on sensitive data (like email addresses, names, etc).
-In this case, the feature flag evaluation is based on the secure hashes of the comparison values.
+Our recommendation is to use confidential text comparators in front-end applications that target users based on sensitive data (such as email addresses, names, etc.).
+In this case, the *Comparison attribute* and the *Comparison value* are hashed before the comparison.

 | Comparator             | Description                                                                                                                    |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------ |